apalache-mc/apalache/tla-io/src/main/scala/at/forsyte/apalache/io/config/README.md

 For CLI execution, [Tool.scala] calls `toConfig`, selects at most one configuration file, and passes the merged `ApalacheConfig` to the command.
 Commands must not cache or reload configuration.
 Untrusted service JSON is parsed and checked by `RemoteConfigValidator` without invoking `ApalacheConfigLoader`.
+Both the JSON reader and writer use only canonical names and representations.

 Validated command types also expose `source` and `output` directly.
 `ModuleIoOptions` is only the two-field adapter used by Guice when constructing frontend passes.